bentsherman/nf-boost/README.md

 It accepts any of three event handlers: `onNext`, `onComplete`, and `onError` (similar to `subscribe`).
 However, each event handler has access to two methods: `emit()` to emit items to an output channel, and `done()` to ignore any remaining source items.

-*NOTE: currently only supports one input and one output channel*
+*NOTE: multiple input channels are not currently supported*

 Available options: